Cerebral Palsy Treatment

 Orthopaedic Treatments for Cerebral Palsy

 Early intervention and treatment for cerebral palsy is typically nonsurgical.
 Our cerebral palsy specialists work together with providers in other specialty areas at Johns Hopkins All Children’s (JHAC), including neurology and physical therapy, to provide comprehensive care to patients.
-Providers at JHAC include physiatrists (rehab medicine doctors), specifically Dr. Chinarian and Dr. Hart, who are instrumental in coordinating the non-surgical care and work closely with us to make sure patients get promptly referred to us if they see the need for surgical intervention.
+Providers at JHACH include physiatrists (rehab medicine doctors), specifically Dr. Chinarian and Dr. Hart, who are instrumental in coordinating the non-surgical care and work closely with us to make sure patients get promptly referred to us if they see the need for surgical intervention.

 Unfortunately, there is no cure for cerebral palsy, but regular treatments and check-ups ensure that your child maintains function and remains as comfortable as possible.